learnlatex/learnlatex.github.io/en/lesson-8.md

 A word of advice prior to introducing lines: Lines should be used really sparsely in tables, especially vertical ones often look unprofessional.
-In fact, for professional tables you shouldn't use any of the standard lines, instead you should skip this and read about [`booktabs`](#booktabs).
+In fact, for professional tables you shouldn't use any of the standard lines, instead you should skip this section and read about [`booktabs`](#booktabs).

 Nevertheless LaTeX got you covered if you need lines.
-Those are part of the column specification and hence should go into the preamble.
+Vertical lines are part of the column specification and hence should go into the preamble.
 To add a line between two columns just add `|` between their specification.
 Please note that vertical lines are only inserted if the cell to their left exists (except for a vertical line left of the first column).
 Note how in the following example the